-We believe our current paper contributes to the existing literature in several ways.
-First, we evaluate a unique, new sectoral training program that is at least partially financed with federal dollars and whose participants were required to be eligible for WIOA training.
-Our study also informs the literature on the efficacy of blended online training compared to traditional face-to-face learning of most training programs.
+Our current paper contributes to the existing literature in several ways.
+First, we evaluate a unique, new sectoral training program that is at least partially financed with federal dollars.
+Our study also informs the literature on the efficacy of blended online training compared to traditional federal face-to-face learning of most training programs.
 However, we emphasize that our study is not designed to assess learning outcomes.
 Finally, we use novel data to form our matched comparison samples used in our estimation.